PriyankaJhamb/PriyankaJhamb/MicrosoftAzure.md

 ### Benefits of Cloud
 1. Scalability (ability to handle demand)
-- Vertical Scaling: power/capabilities of resources can be scaled up (either automatically or manually) or scaled down as per requirement.
+- Vertical Scaling: power/capabilities of resources can be scaled up (either automatically or manually) or scaled down as per requirement. e.g adding more CPU/RAM to the virtual machine or lowering the CPU/RAM specifications.
 - Horizontal Scaling: number of resources/ virtual machines/ containers can be scaled out (increase) or scaled in (decrease).

 2. Availability (High Uptime)
 - available (Uptime)
 - Not availbale (Downtime)

 It is not possible to have 100 percent uptime because when we experienced a steep jump in demand, we need to use back up servers but we need to integrate which takes time atleast 1 minute. but we can have 99.9 percent.

 For each service, there is a service level agreement which can be different for each service provided by a cloud service provider.

-3.
+3. Reliability (ability to recover from failurs and continue to function) Using decentralised design, the cloud naturaly supports a reliable and resilent infrastructure.
+With the global scale, event if one region has a catastrophic event other regions are still up and running.

+4. Predictability (forecasting the performance and cost)
+- Performance predictability focus on predicting the resources needed to deliver a positive experience to the customers.
+Autoscaling, load balancing and high availablity supports performance predictability.
+If you suddenly need more resources, autoscaling can deploy additional resources to meet the demand, and then scale back when the demand drops.
+Or if the traffic is heavily focused on one area, load balancing will help redirect some of the overload to less stressed areas.
+- Cost predictability is focused on predicting the cost of the cloud spend.
+With the cloud, one can monitor, analyse trends and patterns of usage, predict future cost and adjust resources as needed.
+Also some tools can be used to get an estimate of potential cloud spend e.g pricing calculator and total cost of ownership (TCO).